firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/rion.md

 ## Reliability Watchlist
 - **Battery truth gap:** Until you have telemetry confirming sustained current delivery, assume marketing numbers overstate real capability.[^1]
 - **Weather exposure:** Stock seals are insufficient; moisture ingress will jeopardise both the carbon structure and high-voltage electronics if left untreated.[^2]
+- **Motor bottlenecks:** The LY-manufactured hubs remain the limiting factor—pushing phase current past ≈200 A or ignoring lead temperatures risks overheating long before the controllers run out of headroom.[^4]
 - **Logistics churn:** Replacement motors are attainable but shipping shocks can nullify savings—budget for customs fees or arrange local pickup.[^3]

 ## Setup Priorities for New Owners